elastic/kibana/src/plugins/data/public/public.api.md

     signal?: AbortSignal;
 }

-// Warning: (ae-missing-release-tag) "ISearchSetup" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export interface ISearchSetup {
-    // Warning: (ae-forgotten-export) The symbol "SearchAggsSetup" needs to be exported by the entry point index.d.ts
-    //
-    // (undocumented)
-    aggs: SearchAggsSetup;
-    // Warning: (ae-forgotten-export) The symbol "TRegisterSearchStrategyProvider" needs to be exported by the entry point index.d.ts
-    registerSearchStrategyProvider: TRegisterSearchStrategyProvider;
-}

 // Warning: (ae-missing-release-tag) "ISearchSource" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type ISearchSource = Pick<SearchSource, keyof SearchSource>;

-// Warning: (ae-missing-release-tag) "ISearchStart" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export interface ISearchStart {
-    // (undocumented)
-    __LEGACY: {
-        esClient: LegacyApiCaller;
-    };
-    // Warning: (ae-forgotten-export) The symbol "SearchAggsStart" needs to be exported by the entry point index.d.ts
-    //
-    // (undocumented)
-    aggs: SearchAggsStart;
-    // (undocumented)
-    search: ISearchGeneric;
-}

 // Warning: (ae-missing-release-tag) "ISearchStrategy" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //